Anthropic API Key: How to Create and Set Up the Console

 Rate Limits: What to Expect

 The Anthropic API enforces rate limits to prevent misuse and manage capacity.
-As a new account, you will start on a lower tier with the following kinds of limits:
+As a new account, you will start on Tier 1 with the following limits (see the full rate limits documentation for the current figures across all tiers):

 Summary